supro-96/supro-96/README.md

 # Welcome...:rat:

 My name is Supradip Muralidharan.
 Originating from Kerala (Palakkad), I currently reside in Bengaluru.
 Curious, Creative, Tech Savvy and a Business Fighter who sees missions through from start to finish.
 Startup guy who spent 2.5 years designing, building and scaling mobile app products.
-Would like to transition my career to Product Management in established startups / companies.
+Would like to transition my career to Blockchain Development in established startups / companies.
 I’m Inspired & Passionate about the disruptions happening in Automobile & Fintech today.
 Yearning to be part of this growth story in India.
 Below is a 10-min read.

 # Work Experience...:bat: